-There are external data like social media, emails and instant messages, reviews, news media and IoT data, and internal data, such as meta-data and analytic information, customer profiles used for personalization, compliance check data, and many more sources, all producing streams of information 24 hours a day.
+That includes external data like social media, emails and instant messages, online reviews, news media and IoT data, and internal data, such as meta-data and analytic information, customer profiles used for personalization, compliance check data, and many more sources, all producing streams of information 24 hours a day.
 Some of it is structured, but much of it is unstructured text data.

 Dealing with this much information manually has become impossible, even for the largest and most successful businesses.
 It’s no longer a human task.

-All of this means companies have become much more selective and sophisticated when it comes to navigating data that are related to their activities.
-They must choose what sorts of information they capture and plan strategically to filter out the noise and arrive at the insights that will have the most impact.
+All of this means companies have become much more selective and sophisticated when it comes to navigating data related to their activities.
+They must choose what sorts of information they capture from textual materials and plan strategically to filter out the noise and arrive at the insights that will have the most impact.

 Text mining, with its advanced ability to assimilate, summarize and extract insights from high-volume unstructured data, is an ideal tool for the task.

 To get from a heap of unstructured text data to a condensed, accurate set of insights and actions takes multiple text mining techniques working together, some in sequence and some simultaneously.
 The text data has to be selected, sorted, organized, parsed and processed, and then analyzed in the way that’s most useful to the end-user.
 Finally, the information can be presented and shared using tools like dashboards and data visualization.

 Here are a few of the text mining techniques currently in use.